benvillalobos/setplatform-repro/5.managedx86ToAnyCPU/expectedoutcome.md

-scenario 3: B is now anycpu, A should pass SetPlatform=AnyCPU to B.
+scenario 3: B is now anycpu, A should pass Platform=AnyCPU to B because it's most compatible